gahtan-syarif/dailygitcommands/README.md

 ## Syncing
 - `git fetch --prune --all` — update all remote tracking refs and remove stale remote-tracking branches
+- `git fetch <remote-name> --tags` — fetch all tags from a remote
 - `git pull` — fetch latest commits from remote branch and merge them into current local branch
 - `git pull --rebase` — fetch latest commits from remote branch and then rebase the current local branch
 - `git push` — push commits from current local branch to the configured remote branch
 - `git push --force` — force sync the configured remote branch to match the current local one
+- `git push -u origin HEAD` — create a remote branch from the current branch (or update it if it already exists) and set it as the upstream
+- `git push origin <tag-name>` — push a local tag to remote
+- `git push origin --tags` — push all local tags to remote
+- `git push origin --delete <branch-name|tag-name>` — delete a remote branch or tag

 ## Status
 - `git status` — show current branch and working tree status